Particular/docs.particular.net/platform/installer/offline.md

 ## .Net Prerequisite Version

-The Particualr platform products require [.Net 4.5](http://www.microsoft.com/en-au/download/details.aspx?id=40779).
+The Particular platform products require [.Net 4.5](http://www.microsoft.com/en-au/download/details.aspx?id=40779).
 Before proceeding please ensure that this version of .Net is available on the system you are setting up.

 Note: Windows 8.x and Windows 2012 or greater already ship with this version so no action is required on these products,